hunter-teacher-cert/curdev_unit_plan_game_of_pong/Recursions and loops/07_game_of_pong.md

 ##### 2. Required Checkpoints
 ##### i.
 Players can control paddles; the ball starts in the middle, moves in a random direction, and bounces
 ##### ii.
 The ball speeds up when it hits a paddle, and resets to the middle when it hits the left or right edge
 ##### iii.
-Final due date: A point is scored when the ball hits the edge on the opponent's side of the field; the game ends when one player reaches five points; players can start a new game after the game ends.
+A point is scored when the ball hits the edge on the opponent's side of the field; the game ends when one player reaches five points; players can start a new game after the game ends.

 ---